cowboy/ModularSynthPanelGenerator/README.md

 bits of metal go flying everywhere and it's impossible to get all the holes to line up just right and it's just so damn tedious, maybe this thing will help you out.

-I've been 3D printing my DIY Eurorack module panels for a while now, but until I made this add-in, I was copying and pasting a few manual template components over and over again, which resulted in a very large and very slow project file.
+I've been 3D printing DIY Eurorack module panels for a while now, but until I made this add-in, I'd been copying and pasting some manual template components over and over again, which resulted in a very large and very slow Fusion project file.

 ## Features